 A person may consent to having a healthcare agent.
-The advance directive source may indicate that person’s spouse has been established as the Primary Healthcare Agent and the person’s daughter as the First Alternative Healthcare Agent.
+The advance directive source may indicate that the person’s spouse has been established as the primary healthcare agent, and the person’s daughter as the first alternative healthcare agent.
 If the spouse was deceased, or was unavailable at the time, or unwilling to act as healthcare agent during the encounter being documented, then person’s daughter would be identified as the acting healthcare agent at that time.

 A person could have a MOLST documenting that a physician has ordered the person’s resuscitation status to be “Full Code”.
-MOLST is the kind of advance directive and “Resuscitation” is the type of advance directive content that is present.
+MOLST is the kind of advance directive, and “Resuscitation” is the type of advance directive content that is present.

-The information in an advance directive source document may be verified by the primary care physician and documented by the primary care physician, or it could be verified by the primary care physician and documented by an assistant.
+The type of information included in an advance directive source document may be verified by the primary care physician and documented by the primary care physician, or it could be verified by the primary care physician and documented by an assistant.
+These are simply examples, and there are many more possibilities with respect to how the type of information included in an advance directive source document may be verified and recorded.

 Template Structure